 Many other companies are quick to bulk up their foods with carbohydrates because they’re incredibly cheap, easy to store, and they “fill out” their food.
 But the truth is that carbohydrates are not ideal for your husky’s digestive system or body.

 In fact, according to the national research council, approximately ZERO carbohydrates are needed to sustain a healthy canine diet.
 That just goes to show how carbohydrates are not fundamental nor essential.
-Protein and fat alone do the job better. (of course, this is impractical to actually implement, but the point is that the lower the carbs, the better).
+Protein and fat alone do the job. (of course, this is impractical to actually implement, but the point is that the lower the carbs, the better).

 Many huskies are zinc deficient